Barkhor Rapsel Alley Mosque: Earlier Origins Hypothesis

-The Russian Buryat Mongol explorer and Tibetologist Gombojab Tsybikov described the presence of a distinct Muslim prayer place in southern Lhasa and a Muslim cemetery west of the city around 1900, in his book A Buddhist Pilgrim to the Holy Places of Tibet.
+The Russian Buryat Mongol explorer and Tibetologist Gombojab Tsybikov described the presence of a distinct Muslim prayer place in southern Lhasa and a Muslim cemetery west of the city around 1900, in his book "A Buddhist Pilgrim to the Holy Places of Tibet".
 He noted that Kashmiri Muslims maintained their own religious customs, festivals, and circumcision traditions separate from local Tibetans.
 The "prayer place in southern Lhasa" is generally identified as the Lhasa Small Mosque, suggesting that the mosque may have been established earlier than the 1920s.

-British traveler Spencer Chapman also mentioned the mosque in his book Lhasa: The Holy City, noting the presence of Muslim merchants living in the southeastern quarter of the city, where they had their own small mosque.
+British traveler Spencer Chapman also mentioned the mosque in his book "Lhasa: The Holy City", noting the presence of Muslim merchants living in the southeastern quarter of the city, where they had their own small mosque.

 Administration

-Historically, the mosque was managed by an organization known as the Panjī (پنجی, meaning "Five" in Persian).
+Historically, the mosque was managed by an organization known as the Panjī (پنجی, lit.
+'Five').
 Before 1959, the mosque community elected a leader called the Kaqibenbu (Muslim headman), whose appointment required approval from the Dalai Lama's government.
 The Kaqibenbu then selected four additional members to form the Panjī governing council.
 Under them were six further officers responsible for property, mosque affairs, accounting, and finances, making a total of eleven administrators.
 The Kaqibenbu was rotated every three years.